tsunami935/COMP4220-exam-review/README.md

 It will mark you wrong if the order of answers is wrong because I'm lazy.
 Don't worry about it.

+Question files have the following format:
+- Each line is a separate question.
+- The answer is always after the last comma in each line.

 I will add more stuff in the coming days so keep refreshing I guess.